@safe (IR Borrow Checker)

 end

-Pass names vary across Julia versions; @auto normalizes common spellings like "compact 1" / "compact_1" when possible.
+Pass names vary across Julia versions; @safe normalizes common spellings like "compact 1" / "compact_1" when possible.

 Registry Overrides (advanced)